NikolasEnt/NikolasEnt.github.io/_posts/2017-08-01-Image-classification-using-SVM.md

 {% endhighlight %}

 ### Hyperparameters
 We are going to use the linear SVM classifier from [sklearn][sklearn].
-It can work with default parameters (but they may be fine tuned later).
+It can work with default parameters (but they may be fine-tuned later).
 There are a lot of hyperparameters of the feature extraction process.
-So, one may consider to use automated way of the parameters tuning.
+So, one may consider using automated way of the parameters tuning.

 {% highlight python %}
 import numpy as np